kubernetes/kops/addons/kube-ingress-aws-controller/README.md

 If you have one, you can move on to the next section.

-To create an ACM certificate, you have to requset a CSR with a domain name that you own in [route53](https://aws.amazon.com/route53/), for example.org.
+To create an ACM certificate, you have to request a CSR with a domain name that you own in [route53](https://aws.amazon.com/route53/), for example.org.
 We will here request one wildcard certificate for example.org:

 ```
 aws acm request-certificate --domain-name *.example.org